White Velvet Cutouts

 - Food coloring, optional

 - In a large bowl, cream butter, cream cheese and sugar until light and fluffy.
 Beat in egg yolks and vanilla.
 Gradually beat flour into creamed mixture.
 Divide dough in half.
-Shape each into a disk; wrap and refrigerate 2 hours or until firm enough to roll.
+Shape each into a disk; wrap and refrigerate until firm enough to roll, 2 hours.

 - Preheat oven to 350°.
 On a lightly floured surface, roll each portion of dough to 1/4-in. thickness.
 Cut with floured 3-in. cookie cutters.
 Place 1 in. apart on greased baking sheets.
-Bake 10-12 minutes or until set (do not brown).
+Bake until set (do not brown), 10-12 minutes.
 Cool on pans 5 minutes.
 Remove to wire racks to cool completely.

 - For frosting, in a bowl, beat butter, shortening and vanilla until blended.
-Beat in confectioners’ sugar and enough milk to reach spreading consistency; beat 3 minutes or until light and fluffy.
+Beat in confectioners’ sugar and enough milk to reach spreading consistency; beat until light and fluffy, 3 minutes.
 If desired, beat in food coloring.
 Frost cookies.
 (Keep frosting covered with a damp towel to prevent it from drying out.)

 Nutrition Facts1 cookie: 149 calories, 8g fat (5g saturated fat), 26mg cholesterol, 62mg sodium, 19g carbohydrate (13g sugars, 0 fiber), 1g protein.